Mendonça (footballer, born 1995)

-Jorge Ambrosio Mendonça (born 15 August 1995), simply known as Mendonça, is a Brazilian professional footballer who plays as an centre-back for Super League club Madura United.
+Jorge Ambrosio Mendonça (born 15 August 1995), simply known as Mendonça, is a Brazilian professional footballer who plays as a centre-back for Super League club Madura United.

 Club career

 Born in Rio de Janeiro, Brazil, Mendonça is a youth product of Grêmio.
 In 2019, he signed for São João de Ver in Portugal.
 The following year, he joined Brazilian side Guarany Bage.

 In 2024, Mendonça joined Uberlândia.
 He made his debut on 24 January in a 2–2 draw with Tombense in the 2024 Campeonato Mineiro.

 Madura United

 On 28 August 2025, he signed with Indonesian club Madura United.